SergioRoldan/Seths-Network/README.md

 Modules: Angular defines the NgModule, which differs from and complements the JavaScript (ES2015) module.
 An NgModule declares a compilation context for a set of components that is dedicated to an application domain, a workflow, or a closely related set of capabilities.
 An NgModule can associate its components with related code, such as services, to form functional units.

 Every Angular app has a root module, conventionally named AppModule, which provides the bootstrap mechanism that launches the application.
 An app typically contains many functional modules.

+The app uses angular and bootstrap styles.

+The app uses angular directives to generate the templates reactively using the MVC model among the ones we can find ngFor, ngIf, {{}} (controller to view binding), [ngModel] (bidirecctional binding between view and controller), [ngClass], [style]...

+The app uses angular HTTP, Forms, Browser and Routing modules

+Web3 uses events thrown by the smart contract to update the local database and truffle-contracts to interact with this contracts

+NeDB is used an indexedDB storing information in the browser

 ## Project folder distribution